 Science Borealis is a not-for-profit corporation under the Canada Not-for-profit Corporations Act (NFP Act).
-We are an all-volunteer organization.
+We are a volunteer-run organization.

 We envision fostering a vibrant Canada-wide community of science writers and communicators who are well versed in the art and craft of increasing public awareness of Canadian science, science policy, and science communications.

 Science Borealis increases the quality and reach of science communications in Canada by promoting, supporting, and training Canadian science communicators.
 We do this by amplifying science blogs in our network, partnering with like-minded organizations, and by helping experienced and emerging science writers develop and showcase their writing skills.

 Note that all blog submissions to our network are vetted by our editorial team.

 We are a group of Canadian science bloggers (see Our Team) who joined forces in 2012 via initial discussions between Maryse de la Giroday, Sarah Boon, Steph Taylor and Raymond Nakamura.
 In early 2013 we approached Canadian Science Publishing to gauge their interest in hosting such a site.
 Their positive response coincided with a community-building initiative (cancomm.org) kicked off by Mike Spear of Genome Alberta.
 Our groups joined forces, and added Pascal Lapointe of Agence Science-Presse, and Kim Moynahan to build Science Borealis.

 This community-driven endeavour aims to grow our Canadian science communication community, while raising awareness of – and support for – Canadian science.
 To add your blog to the list, go to Join Us.

 Note: Given limited start-up resources, the site is currently available in English only; however, we welcome French science bloggers to submit their blogs.